doogiecode/days-since-bat-incident/README.md

-days-since-bat-incident
+Days Since Last Bat Incident
 =======================

-This is a page for counting the days since the last bat incident.
+This project is a webpage for counting the days since the last bat incident.
 It's good for when you want to know how many days it's been since the last one.
 It doesn't do minutes or hours, just days.